ademesojosiah/Linkr/README.md

 - Login
 - Registration
-- Inventory List
-- Inventory creation
+- shorten link, create custom url
 - Unit test case for all functions and apis

 ---